Sign in to view your journeys, link your Nectar card and more

+An amazing, arty swarm of Manchester Bee sculptures will be landing in Summer 2018 as part of #BeeintheCity - an event not to be missed!
 If you want the chance to lift the Premier League trophy, make tracks to The National Football Museum.
 Pre-Raphaelite paintings more your thing?
 Manchester Art Gallery has an outstanding mix of classical and contemporary art, as well as the family friendly Clore Art Studio.
 Finally, explore a history of conflict through powerful exhibitions and interactive displays at the Imperial War Museum North – it’s free and just taking in this striking, modern building is one of most-inspiring things to do in Manchester.

 Manchester now seems to have more restaurants than people, and the biggest challenge will be deciding where to try.
 If organic food is your cup of (green) tea, don’t miss The 8th Day veggie café.
 Grafene serves modern British grub with a contemporary twist.
 It’s not the cheapest, but it is one of the best.
 For traditional cuisine, you can’t go wrong at time-warp dining room Mr Thomas’s Chop House.
 Then there's Almost Famous, which has put the dirty burger on the map.
 Juicy, stacked and full of flavour, try the Triple Nom or Johnny Mac.
 Room for dessert?
 Head next-door to Home Sweet Home for the cakeshake of your dreams!